CondeNast/cnid-tech-tests/infra-task/README.md

 ## Context

 In the final stage of our interview process we want to discover how you handle infrastructure day-to-day.
-We do not do whiteboarding or live coding tasks, instead we ask you to complete the following task in your own time and talk us through your approach during the interview.
+We will not do whiteboarding or live coding tasks in the interview, instead we ask you to complete the following task in your own time and talk us through your approach during the interview.

 This is not a pass or fail, it is a starting point for discussion led by you.